am-team/cyclone_lariat/README.md

 Idea about X-Request-Id you can see at [StackOverflow](https://stackoverflow.com/questions/25433258/what-is-the-x-request-id-http-header).

-As you see, type has prefix 'event_' in cyclone lariat you has two kinds of messages - _Messages::Event_ and _Messages::Command_.
+As you see, type has prefix 'event_' in cyclone lariat you has two kinds of messages - _Messages::V1::Event_ and _Messages::V1::Command_.

 ### Command vs Event
 Commands and events are both simple domain structures that contain solely data for reading.
 That means